kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 - 2.5 Collaboration with Development Teams

-  - Emphasize the importance of collaboration between IT business analysts and development teams.
+  - Emphasize the importance of collaboration between business analysts and development teams.
   - Discuss strategies for effective collaboration during software design and architecture activities.
-  - Highlight the role of IT business analysts in defining software system boundaries and interfaces.
+  - Highlight the role of business analysts in defining software system boundaries and interfaces.

 Click on any of the links below to access the information directly: